wangxufire/awesome-stars/README.md

 - [shadowsocks-android](https://github.com/shadowsocks/shadowsocks-android) - A shadowsocks client for Android
 - [snowflake](https://github.com/twitter/snowflake) - Snowflake is a network service for generating unique ID numbers at high scale with some simple guarantees.
 - [marathon](https://github.com/mesosphere/marathon) - Deploy and manage containers (including Docker) on top of Apache Mesos at scale.
-- [linkerd](https://github.com/linkerd/linkerd) - Resilient service mesh for cloud native apps
+- [linkerd](https://github.com/linkerd/linkerd) - Production-grade feature-rich service mesh for any platform

 ## Shell